 - The Languages Department offers a wide range of enrichment activities to pupils.
 We have strong links with the Languages Departments in a number of local high schools as well as with Cardinal Newman College and the University of Central Lancashire. - These links have enabled us to provide taster courses in Spanish, Italian, Portuguese, and Mandarin Chinese.
-We also organise trips to Germany, France and the Manchester Christmas Markets and we plan a trip to Spain in the near future.
+We also organise trips to Spain, France and the Manchester Christmas Markets.